Where To Livestream The Dior Spring/Summer 2024 Show At Paris Fashion Week

 Where can you livestream Dior’s Spring/Summer 2024 show?

 The Dior SS24 show will commence at 2:30 PM CEST on Tuesday, September 26.
-This is equivalent to 8:30 PM in Hong Kong on the same day.
+This is equivalent to 7:30 PM in Thailand on the same day.
 You can catch the show live on the Paris Fashion Week website and their official Instagram stories.

 You can watch the live stream of the Dior SS24 show below: